 Reading at School and at Home

 All children are given a ‘Home/School’ Reading Diary along with their reading books.
 These enable parents and teachers to communicate and comment upon their child’s progress and efforts with their independent reading.
 The diaries are signed regularly by both teachers and parents.
-At Culcheth Community Primary School we do not follow any one single reading scheme.
-We have an extensive number of schemes including both Fiction, Non-Fiction and phonic based books including Phonics Bug, Alphablocks, Oxford Reading Tree, and Song Birds to name but a few.
 We make every effort to tailor our home reading books to the needs and interests of the children and their books are changed regularly throughout the week.

 Reading within each Classroom

-The children’s reading levels, both Key Stage 1 and 2, are regularly assessed by the teaching staff using the ‘Benchmarking scheme’ and half termly PUMA reading assessment tests.
+Following the successful completion of the Little Wandle phonics programme, the children’s reading levels are regularly assessed by the teaching staff using the ‘Benchmarking scheme’ and half termly NfER reading assessment tests (from Year 2 upwards).
 All of our reading materials are book banded enabling us to find the appropriate level of challenge for the children.
 All children have small group Guided Reading sessions throughout the week with a member of staff leading and questioning the children throughout the session.

 All teaching staff across the school are careful to demonstrate good practises in reading through regular Modelled and Shared Reading times during whole class or small group teaching.